Privacy notice and consent

 - The personal information we collect about you;

 - What we do with your information; and

 - Who your information might be shared with

 This privacy notice explains how we use your personal data in order to improve our services to you, and what choices you have about how we use that data.
 This privacy notice has been written to comply with the new privacy laws, known as the ‘GDPR’ (General Data Protection Regulation).

-When we refer to ‘we’ or ‘us’ in this notice, we mean CGC Events Limited (‘CGC’), our holding company, SMG Europe Holdings Limited, and its parent company and subsidiaries.
-Other trading names under which we also operate, depending on the venue, are CGC Event Caterers, Events at Bradford City, Cheshire Conference and Events and York Racecourse Hospitality.
+When we refer to ‘we’ or ‘us’ in this notice, we mean the operating entities of the European Region of ASM Global (comprised of a group of companies including CGC Events Limited (‘CGC’), SMG Europe Holdings Limited, SMG (UK) Limited, AEG Facilities (UK) Limited and other associated companies (the Group”).
+Other trading names under which we also operate, depending on the venue, are CGC Event Caterers, Events at Bradford City FC, Cheshire Conference and Events and York Racecourse Hospitality.
 This privacy notice also applies in relation to these trading names.